 Areas of expertise

-I have taught on the Human Evolution course given by the Department of Biology.
+In my curent position, I teach Introduction to R and Event History Analysis course for INVEST.
+I have previously taught on the Human Evolution and Advanced Evolutionary Biology courses given by the Department of Biology.